FusionAuth/fusionauth-site/site/_posts/2022-10-07-illustrative-mathematics.md

 Third, we don’t want students seeing teacher content (aka answers to homework, assessments, etc).

-FusionAuth really fit the bill when it came to pricing for us and making this possible without spending a percentage of our bottom line.
+FusionAuth fit the bill when it came to pricing for us and making this possible without spending a percentage of our bottom line.

 **Dan:** That's great that you make all your materials free!
 How were you solving these problems before FusionAuth?